CraftMinecraft/CraftCore/README.md

 ## Networking Protocole Specification ##
 ### Permission Sets ###
 There are several "permission sets" :
-* Unauthenticated.
-* Verified
-* Paired
-* CMC Network

-Unauthenticated servers are servers which aren't registered by the CMC authority.
+* Unauthenticated : servers which aren't registered by the CMC authority.
 They can still participate as "watchers" E.G. reading the messages, but any message they send to the network will be ignored.
-Verified servers have a certificate issued from the CMC authority.
+* Verified : Verified servers have a certificate issued from the CMC authority.
 They can send and recieve certain "safe" messages (player logged-in).
 Any server proven to be creating trouble to the network will see their certificate revoked and an immediate ban from the network.
-Paired servers are server that has authenticated eachother without going through the CMC authority.
-It is up to paired server to decide of the permissions they give eachother.
-They may allow full messaging or only certain shared function (especially useful for shared economy)
+* Paired : Paired servers are server that has authenticated eachother without going through the CMC authority.
+It is up to the server owners to decide which information transit between the servers.
+For instance, they may only enable ban sharing, or share the economy entirely.
+Paired server also syncs eachother based on timestamp, because of the lack of a masterserver.
+When a server goes offline, the other sever will cache the information to send to the server when it goes back up, coupled with a timestamp.
+It is up to the server owner to decide which "features" are to talk through this shared server.
-CMC Network : full permissions between eachother.
+* CMC Network : CMC Network : full permissions between eachother.

 ### Messaging System ###
 The server sends a json object that can be read to any valid JSON parser.
 The parser used by CraftSuite is json-simple.
 The JSON object is like so :